aaron3636/KAP/README.md

 ## Introduction

 In the context of clinical applications, it is crucial to have a reliable and easy-to-use environment for testing different resources.
 This project aims to provide a practical solution for testing a server with clinical data resources.
 The server, based on Hapi-FHIR, offers various RESTful endpoints, and we have added bearer token authentication to enhance security.

+## Frontend Integration
+This server repository is designed to seamlessly integrate with the frontend component of the project, available in the repository KAPFrontEnd.
+Together, these two repositories offer a comprehensive solution for clinical application testing, providing a user-friendly interface to interact with the clinical data resources.

+We invite you to explore the KAPFrontEnd repository to leverage the full potential of the Klinisches Anwendungsprojekt.
+The frontend enhances the overall user experience and complements the functionality of the server.

 ## Client - PatientGenerator